-Gonorrhea is a common STD in the US.
-About 700,000 people get Gonorrhea every year, but less than half of those infections are reported and treated.
-Rates are particularly high among young people.
-In California alone, there were 25,535 reported cases of Gonorrhea in 2008.
+Gonorrhea is a common STI in the US.
+In 2016, over 450,000 cases of gonorrhea were reported to the CDC in the US.
+Infections are particularly common in young people, and less than half of those infections are reported and treated.
+In California alone, there were over 75,000 reported cases of gonorrhea in 2017.

 Most people who have it don’t know it because they don’t have symptoms.
 Men are more likely to have symptoms than women.
 Men might experience burning when they pee, a white, yellow, or green discharge from the penis, or painful, swollen testicles .
 A few women have pain when they pee or pain in their lower abdomen .

 How do you test for gonorrhea?

 Any clinician can do a simple and painless urine test to find out if you have gonorrhea.
 Your doctor may also collect a swab sample from the vagina, cervix , urethra, rectum or throat during a physical exam.

 Can you get rid of gonorrhea?

 Gonorrhea can be cured with antibiotics.
 A clinician may give you an antibiotic shot along with other medicine to take in the clinic, or he or she may prescribe pills.